t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 An IoT edge cloud may provide a northbound data plane or management plane interface to a remote network, e.g., a cloud, home or enterprise network.
 This interface does not exist in standalone (local-only) scenarios.
 To support such an interface when it exists, an edge computing component needs to expose an API, deal with authentication and authorization, support secure communication.

-An IoT edge cloud may provide an API or interface to local users (e.g., to facilitate local management), or to mobile users (e.g., to provide access to services and applications, or to manage data published by the mobile device).
+An IoT edge cloud may provide an API or interface to local or mobile users, for example to provide access to services and applications, or to manage data published by local/mobile devices.

 Related challenges include: